 Introducing Vale of Avoca

-In summer, tour buses and other interested parties clog the road through the scenic Vale of Avoca on their way to the renowned mills in the eponymous village.
-En route, tourists ooh and aah at the gorgeous scenery of the darkly wooded valley that begins where the Rivers Avonbeg and Avonmore come together to form the River Avoca.
-This is a lovely spot suitably named the Meeting of the Waters, made famous by Thomas Moore's 1808 poem of the same name.
+One of the most scenic spots in the county is the Vale of Avoca, a darkly wooded valley that begins where the Rivers Avonbeg and Avonmore come together to form the River Avoca.
+Bearing the literal name the Meeting of the Waters, this watery junction was made famous by Thomas Moore's 1808 poem of the same name.

 Here you'll also find a pub called the Meetings, which serves food (mains €11 to €17) and has music at weekends year-round.
 There are céilidh (traditional music and dancing sessions) between 4pm and 6pm Sunday, April to October.
 There's also a guesthouse attached (known as Robin's Nest) with decent, clean rooms (single/double €40/72).
 Buses to Avoca from Dublin stop at the Meetings, or you could walk from Avoca, 3km south of here.